Global stocks rebound but head for worst January since 2016

 -

-The rise in European shares follows a late surge on Wall Street on Friday after a series of forecast-beating company earnings, including from tech giant Apple, helped stabilise investor sentiment after a series of volatile sessions.
+Wall Street edged higher on Monday after a rise in European shares helped stabilize investor sentiment after a series of volatile sessions.

-Still, investors say the backdrop for equities remains uncertain as central banks tighten policy -- the Bank of England is expected to hike rates again on Thursday -- and another jolt higher in oil prices adds to inflationary worries.
+Still, investors said the backdrop for equities remains uncertain as central banks tighten policy - the Bank of England is expected to hike rates again on Thursday - and another jolt higher in oil prices adds to inflationary worries.

 Lunar New Year holidays made for thin trading conditions in Asia.
-MSCI's broadest index of Asia-Pacific shares outside Japan closed up 0.68%.
+MSCI's broadest index of Asia-Pacific shares outside Japan closed 1.02% higher.

-S&P 500 futures pointed to a lower open while Nasdaq futures climbed 0.4%.
-The tech-heavy Nasdaq has borne the brunt of selling and is down 14% from a record peak last year.
+On Wall Street, the Dow Jones Industrial Average rose 0.1%, while the S&P 500 gained 0.82%.
+The tech-heavy Nasdaq added 2.06%, but has borne the brunt of selling and is down 14% from a record peak last year.

 The MSCI World index, while higher on Monday, remains down 6.2% in January - the worst start to the year since 2016.
-Before Friday's rebound the index was headed for its worst January since the global financial crisis in 2008.
+Before Friday's rebound, the index had been headed for its worst January since the global financial crisis in 2008.

 "This is not the classic selloff affecting lower quality underperforming companies.
-This selloff is driven not by fundamentals but by the action of central banks at a time when growth is very strong," said Flavio Carpenzano, Investment Director, Capital One Group.
+This selloff is driven not by fundamentals but by the action of central banks at a time when growth is very strong," said Flavio Carpenzano, investment director at Capital Group.

 "For years you were like a spoiled child, you could get all the money you wanted and for free and you could buy what you wanted, you didn't care that much about quality.
-Now it's the other way round, you have to be more disciplined so you need to look carefully at valuation."
+Now it's the other way round, you have to be more disciplined so you need to look carefully at valuation," Carpenzano added.

 The standoff over Ukraine also remains a thorn in the markets' side, with concerns a Russian invasion would cut vital gas supplies to Western Europe.
 Moscow denies any plan to invade.